 Drexel University is seeking input from individuals with autism and caregivers of individuals with autism in order to better understand what kind of life events are experienced as traumatic by individuals with autism, and how they may express symptoms of trauma.
 Eligible participants will complete a 1-2 hour interview (in person, by phone, or by e-mail) in which they will be asked to discuss the sources and symptoms of extreme stress, adversity or trauma that they feel individuals with autism experience.
 Responses will be kept anonymous, and participants will receive a $25 Visa gift card for their participation.
 This study is also recruiting service providers - see "for service providers" below.

-Drexel University has a new study.
-The goal of this study is to learn how people understand moving shapes.
-This includes how thoughts, feelings, and experiences influence what people see.
-We are looking for adolescents and adults ages 16-35 years.
-Some people will have autism spectrum disorder.
-Some people will not have autism.
-Participation is voluntary.
-You will answer questions, watch videos of moving shapes, and complete tasks on a computer.
-You will complete all study tasks at the AJDAI in Philadelphia, PA or in the AJDAI Mobile Assessment Unit.
+The goal of the social cognition study is to learn how people understand moving shapes, including how thoughts, feelings, and experiences influence what people see.
+Adolescents and adults ages 16-35 years, with and without autism are eligible for this study.
+Volunteers will answer questions, watch videos of moving shapes, and complete tasks on a computer at the Autism Institute in Philadelphia, PA or in the Mobile Assessment Unit.
 All tasks will take about four hours.
 You can complete all tasks during one four-hour visit or two shorter visits.
-You will earn up to $20 for your time.
+Participants will receive up to $20 for their time.

 The Early Detection Project examines the optimal schedule for routine autism screening, the integration of screening with surveillance and other strategies to detect autism.
 The study builds on Dr. Diana Robins’ innovative work on screening for autism using the Modified Checklist for Autism in Toddlers (M-CHAT).